mbalestrini/mpw6_caravel_hacks_soc_bringup/hardware/hack_soc_shield.md

+- Put some jumpers (on some switches) on the SRAM CS pin, to be able to use another device (an fpga) instead of the memory
 - ~~Connect caravel `gpio` pin to a LED?~~
 - ~~Change J2 connection on caravel board to female header and male pins on this shield board~~
 - ~~Add a row of test pins or headers connected to ground~~